Psychology Major

 - The 5 courses/17 credits must be completed with at least a 2.0 average.

 - MATH140 (highly recommended) or MATH120 (formerly MATH220) and BSCI170 plus BSCI171, may be used to satisfy part of the requirement for the B.S. degree.
-(MATH130 is acceptable only for declared PSYC/BSCI double majors and for students who have taken the course prior to becoming a PSYC major.)
+(MATH136 is acceptable only for declared PSYC/BSCI double majors and for students who have taken the course prior to becoming a PSYC major.)

 Students should consult the following website for a list of approved advanced math and science courses for the Bachelor of Science in psychology: https://psyc.umd.edu/undergraduate/degree-requirements

-Additional information on developing a four-year academic plan can be found on the following pages:
+Additional information on developing a graduation plan can be found on the following pages:

-- 4yearplans.umd.edu
+- http://4yearplans.umd.edu

 - the Student Academic Success-Degree Completion Policy section of this catalog